KamaliniNL/social-robot-design-portfolio/group-work/indepth.md

 ## Physicalisation

 The physicalisation phase involved printing the cards, producing the instruction manual, designing the evaluation form and guidelines, and writing the puppeteering guidelines.
-Session 8 group notes document the full booklet plan: game guidelines, evaluation guidelines, evaluation form, and guidance on using evaluation results - all brought together in a single physical booklet.
+Session 8 group notes document the full booklet plan: game guidelines, evaluation guidelines, evaluation form, and guidance on using evaluation results; all brought together in a single physical booklet.

 **Cards:** The initial card set from Session 6 was small and lacked variety.
 The set was significantly expanded between the first draft and the final version to cover a wider range of